Spencer Fluhman, Associate Professor

 - Fluhman, J. (2012).
 "A Peculiar People": Anti-Mormonism and the Making of Religion in 19th century America.
 Chapel Hill, NC: University of North Carolina Press.

 - Fluhman, J. (2012).
 "Mormonism in Cultural Context": Journal of Mormon History.
 Mormon History Association.

 - Fluhman, J. (2012).
 Why We Fear Mormons: New York Times.

 - Fluhman, J. (2008).
-The Joseph Smith Revelations and the Crisis of Early American Spirituality: The Doctrine and Covenants: Revelations in Context.
+The Joseph Smith Revelations and the Crisis of Early American Spirituality.
+In Andrew H. Hedges, J. Spencer Fluhman, Alonzo L. Gaskill (Eds.), The Doctrine and Covenants: Revelations in Context (pp. 66-89).
 Provo and Salt Lake City: Religious Studies Center, Brigham Young University, and Deseret Book Company.